benbunsford/type-it/README.md

 # typeitnow

-typeitnow is a terminal-based game inspired by Bop It.
+typeitnow is a HIGH-PRESSURE terminal-based game inspired by Bop It.
 As the player, you're tasked with typing in the words presented to you before the timer runs out.
 It has multiple difficulties, and can be played for fun